Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 ## All Items {#item-properties}
 Properties common to all items:
 - @c "id": a (unique) numeric identifier for the item.
-This can be referenced by other items in the report.\n An example can be adding an ID to a graph and then inserted a ["common-axis](#common-axis-properties) to the report that accepts this ID.
+This can be referenced by other items in the report.\n An example can be adding an ID to a graph and then inserted a ["common-axis"](#common-axis-properties) to the report that accepts this ID.
 - @c "canvas-margin": a numeric array (one to four numbers), representing the item's canvas margin going clockwise, starting at 12 o'clock.